MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.08  (2023/09/19)
+  - Add: New option for generating images: Tag as 'TestImage' - Tags an image optionally as a 'TestImage'.
+Test images are ignored if the rollout configuration is set to use the newest image from a gallery definition or from a VM.
+Regardless, these images can be selected directly in the rollout configuration (e.g., in a test host pool).
+To untag, remove the tag 'AVD.TestImage' from an image or gallery version in the Azure Portal.
+  - Add: Dashboard shows the number of hosts and the number of running hosts (also in drain-mode)
+  - Add: The logs from the menu can now be downloaded (default retention time: 60 days)
+  - Add: New option in the global settings: "Add timestamps to script, imaging, and rollout logs"
+  - Add: New option in the global settings: "Try to adjust quota" - Hydra can try to increase the core quotas for non spot VMs automtically (handle with care)
+  - Change: The tag "AVD.Source" contains the resolved image resource id (e.g., the image version of a gallery definition, even if "newest" was selected)
+  - Removed: Strong generalization from the imaging menu: Is applied automatically if sysprep fails
+  - Fix: In some cases, a scheduled script was executed more then one time (again after 5 minutes)
 - 1.0.3.07  (2023/09/04)
   - Add: Extending the imaging script to handle AADLoginForWindowsWithIntune issues (the installation doesn't continue after the deployment of the extension if an older extension version was installed on the master)
   - Add: Extending the rollout script to bring an AAD-only VM faster online (shortens the error message that the host is not domain-joined)